Thymis-io/thymis/docs/src/lib/docs/external-projects/thymis-modules/vnc.md

-# How to add VNC to my (custom) Modules and application
+# How to add VNC to my (custom) modules and applications